 We’ve just seen how the ratio of available credit to used credit influences credit scores.
 If you use too much of your available credit, your credit score will decline.
 As it happens, our minds use similar ratios to tell us how much we should spend on things.
 Sadly, though, these ratios tend not to be sensible and rational but emotional.

 We tend to judge the costliness of things based on how their price compares to the money we feel we have available to spend.
 And the money we feel we have available varies with our spending method.
 So researchers have found.
 If you do all your transactions in cash, you get a certain sense of how quickly money gets depleted if you, for example, buy a $5 luxury coffee every morning.
 On the other hand, it’s easier to ignore smaller payments when you use a credit card.

 Good point.
 Still, there are reasons to favor debit cards over credit cards.
 For one thing, how much money you keep in the account linked to your debit card is under your control.

 Consider this approach.
 Determine how much you can afford to spend each month to cover all your optional expenses.
 Then, at the start of each month, put only that much into the account linked to your debit card.
 All your non-optional expenses go into accounts unavailable to your debit card.
 These include the amounts you’ve dedicated to saving for retirement, setting aside for a new car, paying rent, and so on.
-If it’s the only way to keep yourself from thinking (feeling) this money’s available to spend, keep it at a different bank.
+If it’s the only way to keep yourself from thinking (feeling) this money’s available to spend, keep it at a different bank (or other financial service provider).
 That way, when you log in to view your debit card’s balance, you won’t see what’s available in other accounts.